helen3121433/UCB_NFT_Project/README.md

 analysis of market data?

 ## Tools/Modules to use
-PostgreSQL
+-PostgreSQL
-R
+-R
-Jupyter Lab (Pandas/Matplotlib/NumPy/SciPy)
+-Jupyter Lab (Pandas/Matplotlib/NumPy/SciPy)
-scikit-learn
+-scikit-learn
-Pandas
+-Pandas
-Tableau
+-Tableau
-Google Slides
+-Google Slides

 ## Data sets to use
 Dataset were pull from Kaggle, and Github that were uploaded by Ali Nabipour.
 It represents the most popular Solana-based collections lited in Magiceden market.
 From March 2022 - Mid-April 2022.